yourbasic/int/README.md

 Only false positives can occur: an element that has been added to the filter will always be identified as ”likely member”.

 Bloom filters are both fast and space-efficient.
-Akamai uses them to avoid caching one-hit wonders, files that are seen only once, in their content delivery networks.
+Akamai uses them to avoid caching one-hit wonders, files that are seen only once.
 Google uses them in Chrome to check for potentially harmful URLs.